BethGoder/BethGoder.github.io/_posts/2018-03-29-WeighonOtherWorlds.markdown

 date: 2018-03-29 010:24:58
 ---

 I'm so pleased to announce that I have a new story in the first issue of Factor Four Magazine.
-"Our Weight on Other Worlds" is a flash fiction story about home, family and tension between wanting a new life and clinging to what you have.
+"Our Weight on Other Worlds" is a flash fiction story about home, family, and tension between wanting a new life and clinging to what you have.

 Snippet:
 > The spaceship leaves in two hours.
 It's not enough time for Clara to decide.